High-Quality Entity Segmentation and Grounding: Conclusion

 \section{Conclusion}

-This paper introduces GELLA, a framework that leverages a large language model to ground entities with long captions.
-The GELLA framework consists of colormap, image, and language encoders to encode the segmentation masks, image, and caption.
-Compared to other works, the colormap encoder enables the network to prioritize masks without the computational burden of high-resolution image processing.
-Thus, it allows us to use the CLIP vision encoder for handling low-resolution images in pixel-level prediction and semantic noun extraction with the language decoder.
-Furthermore, the proposed ResoBlend and association module align two multi-modal features and facilitate coherent narrative construction.
-We hope the GELLA can provide a more flexible pipeline to ground entities by receiving offline masks generated by state-of-the-art segmentation methods.
+We propose ESG, a decoupled pipeline with two modules including CropFormer and GELLA for entity segmentation and grounding.
+Specifically, the CropFormer framework, along with an fine-grained EntitySeg dataset, focus on in-the-wild generalization and high-quality dense segmentation.
+The EntitySeg dataset contains about 33K images from various domains and resolutions, featuring high-quality mask annotations for training and testing.
+The CropFormer framework is designed to address the computational challenges posed by the high-quality and high-resolution characteristics of the EntitySeg dataset.
+Specifically, it enables fusing multi-view predictions from a low-res full image and its high-res crops by learning batch-level queries.
+Furthermore, we introduce GELLA, a framework that leverages a large language model to ground entities with long captions.
+The GELLA framework consists of colormap and image encoders, and mask and language decoders for association.
+Compared to other works, the colormap encoder enables the network to prioritize masks.
+This allows us to use the CLIP vision encoder to handle low-resolution images in pixel-level prediction and semantic noun extraction with the language decoder.
+We hope that our proposed ESG can provide a more flexible pipeline to ground entities by receiving offline masks generated by state-of-the-art segmentation methods.